 If you are planning to dropship from retailers on your eBay dropshipping business, my recommendation to you is to learn how to source products from more than just the 3 biggest retailers, the more websites you get to know the more chance you have to find unique products to sell on your dropshipping store.
 I believe that back in 2016, and the years before that when dropshipping arbitrage was within the eBay terms of service, part of the reason eBay allowed drop shippers to sell products from Amazon was that the Amazon catalog was bigger than eBay’s.

-By sourcing products different websites you can bring value to the eBay marketplace in one of two ways: First, you might find the same products that are already sold on eBay for much cheaper which will reduce the price of what is sold on eBay, which is a great value by itself.
-Second, one of the most popular drop shipping technique is sourcing products that are similar to the eBay best sellers, but that are not exactly the same, which expands the eBay catalog and once again, brings value to the marketplace.
+By sourcing products from different websites, you can bring value to the eBay marketplace in one of two ways: First, you might find the same products that are already sold on eBay for much cheaper which will reduce the price of what is sold on eBay, which is a great value by itself.
+Second, one of the most popular drop shipping techniques is sourcing products that are similar to the eBay best sellers, but that are not exactly the same, which expands the eBay catalog and once again, brings value to the marketplace.

 The Biggest Risk of eBay Drop Shipping Is The Illegal Path